 - Eat Omega-3 rich foods, like wild salmon or other “safe” seafood.
 You can download a consumer guide for “Best Choices” of seafood through the Monterey Bay Aquarium’s Seafood Watch (Monterey Bay Seafood Consumer Guide)

 - Encourage fermented foods or supplement with probiotics as a powerful way to strengthen the immune system and help relieve allergy symptoms.
-If you need help picking the right probiotic supplement, be sure to download my free Guide to Choosing Your Child’s Probiotic.
+If you need help picking the right probiotic supplement, check out the supplement section below.

-- Fermented foods, which have tons of health benefits, can potentially cause increased histamine release and may need to be avoided during high-allergy season.
+Fermented foods, which have tons of health benefits, can potentially cause increased histamine release and may need to be minimized during high-allergy season.

 - Ragweed Pollen – bananas, zucchini, cantaloupe, sunflower seeds, cucumber.

 - Grass Pollen – melons, oranges, swiss chard, tomatoes, watermelon, wheat.